mpostol/OPC-UA-OOI/README.md

 •	Exposition of the Process Data in the context of Metadata [OPC UA Address Space Model Designer](http://www.commsvr.com/Products/OPCUA/UAModelDesigner.aspx)

-•	Browsing (using the sematic) of the Metadata to selectively access requested Process Data
+•	Browsing (using the sematics) of the Metadata to selectively access requested Process Data

 •	Modeling and representation of the Metadata - see whitepaper: [OPC UA Information Model Deployment] (http://goo.gl/HqYjvy)